github/docs/content/github/getting-started-with-github/getting-changes-from-a-remote-repository.md

 Use `git fetch` to retrieve new work done by other people.
 Fetching from a repository grabs all the new remote-tracking branches and tags *without* merging those changes into your own branches.

-If you already have a local repository [with a remote URL](/articles/adding-a-remote) set up for the desired project, you can grab all the new information by using `git fetch *remotename*` in the terminal:
+If you already have a local repository with a remote URL set up for the desired project, you can grab all the new information by using `git fetch *remotename*` in the terminal:

 ```shell
 $ git fetch <em>remotename</em>
 # Fetches updates made to a remote repository
 ```

-Otherwise, you can always [add a new remote](/articles/adding-a-remote) and then fetch.
+Otherwise, you can always add a new remote and then fetch.
+For more information, see "[Managing remote repositories](/github/getting-started-with-github/managing-remote-repositories)."

 ### Merging changes into your local branch